All Episodes

 That's Donald Trump.

-Uh so it's a it's a pretty big fundamental decision about what does he want to do.
+So it's a pretty big fundamental decision about what does he want to do.

-Um he has some very competent people.
+He has some very competent people.

-So Jan Brewer might be one, but I know that Susanna Martinez has been a critic.
+Well, Jan Brewer might be one, but I know that Susanna Martinez has been a critic.

 I know Nikki Haley has been a critic.

-Well, I think that it's and he himself has said Trump has said that he wants an insider for that reason.
+Well, I think that it's, and he himself has said, Trump has said that he wants an insider for that reason.

-He knows that his weakness is that he uh doesn't have the ties in Washington that he needs in order to govern effectively.
+He knows that his weakness is that he doesn't have the ties in Washington that he needs in order to govern effectively.

 So I think he would be sympathetic to that same argument, frankly.

-Uh I think that Hillary getting elected would be a catastrophe for the country.
+I think that Hillary getting elected would be a catastrophe for the country.

-She'd bring a level of corruption and a level of dishonesty into the White House, unlike anything we've ever seen before, and I think that it would really be extraordinarily bad for America.
+She'd bring a level of corruption and a level of dishonesty into the White House, unlike anything we've ever seen before.

-But the but I think you know, you can't crowd Trump.
+But I think you can't crowd Trump.

-He has to decide what he wants, and the rest of us ought to try to help him.
+And the rest of us ought to try to help him.

-Let me point out a poll that came out by Rasmussen, and and I want to get your reaction to it.
+Let me point out a poll that came out by Rasmussen, and I want to get your reaction to it.

 How do you interpret that?